vietecon/me/index.md

 # Research
 ## Publications
-*	Jones, B., Elliott, R. J. R., Nguyen-Tien, V., (2020) ‘The Electric Vehicles Revolution:  The Road ahead for Critical Raw Materials Demand’, *Applied Energy* (forthcoming).
+* Jones, B., Elliott, R., Nguyen-Tien, V., (2020) ‘The Electric Vehicles Revolution:  The Road ahead for Critical Raw Materials Demand’, *Applied Energy* (forthcoming).
-* Nguyen-Tien, V., Elliott, R. J. R. and Strobl, E. A. (2018), ‘Hydropower generation, flood control and dam cascades: A national assessment for Vietnam’, *Journal of Hydrology* **560**, 109–126. [[Paper]](https://doi.org/10.1016/j.jhydrol.2018.02.063) [[Free version]](https://research.birmingham.ac.uk/portal/files/48521145/Nguyen_Tien_et_al_Hydropower_generation_Journal_of_Hydrology_2018.pdf)
+* Nguyen-Tien, V., Elliott, R. and Strobl, E. A. (2018), ‘Hydropower generation, flood control and dam cascades: A national assessment for Vietnam’, *Journal of Hydrology* **560**, 109–126. [[Paper]](https://doi.org/10.1016/j.jhydrol.2018.02.063) [[Free version]](https://research.birmingham.ac.uk/portal/files/48521145/Nguyen_Tien_et_al_Hydropower_generation_Journal_of_Hydrology_2018.pdf)

+## Work near Submission
+* Nguyen-Tien, V., Elliott, R., Harper, G., Dai, Q., Paul, A., ‘The Where, When, and How for Electric-Vehicle Lithium-ion Battery Recyling in the UK’.
+* Elliott, R., Nguyen-Tien, V., Strobl, E., ‘Power Outages and Firm Performance in a Rapidly Developing Country: A Hydro-IV Approach for Vietnam’.

 ## Work in Progress
-*   Mapping the production, diffusion and drivers of future technologies (with Draca, M., Nathan, M., Sivropoulos-Valero, A., Zhang, S., Rosso, A., Oliveira-Cunha, J.)
+* ‘Mapping the production, diffusion and drivers of future technologies’ (with Draca, M., Nathan, M., Sivropoulos-Valero, A., Zhang, S., Rosso, A., Oliveira-Cunha, J.)
-*	The where, when and how for electric-vehicle lithium-ion battery recycling in the UK  (with Elliott, R., Harper, G., Dai, Q., Paul, A.)
-*	Power Outages and Firm Performance in a Rapidly Developing Country: A Hydro-IV Approach for Vietnam’ (with Elliott, R. J. R., Strobl, E.)
-*	Do Natural Disasters Make Politicians More Environmentally Friendly? - Evidence from Environmental Legislation in the US Senate (with Elliott, R. J. R., Strobl, E., Tveit, T. )
+*	‘Do Natural Disasters Make Politicians More Environmentally Friendly? - Evidence from Environmental Legislation in the US Senate’ (with Elliott, R. J. R., Strobl, E., Tveit, T. )
-*	Survival of the Cleanest: A Parametric and Non-parametric Analysis of the Longevity of Electric Vehicles (with Elliott, R., Strobl, E., Zhang, C.)
+*	‘Survival of the Cleanest: A Parametric and Non-parametric Analysis of the Longevity of Electric Vehicles’ (with Elliott, R., Strobl, E., Zhang, C.)
-*   Extreme Weather and Vehicle Reliability (with Elliott, R., Strobl, E., Zhang, C.)
+* ‘Extreme Weather and Vehicle Reliability (with Elliott, R., Strobl, E., Zhang, C.)
 <br/>